crcdng/smart_contract_101_ligo/README.md

-# ligo_demo_contract
+# "my first Tezos smart contract"

-the steps below demonstrate how to install the required development tools and create a minimal Tezos smart contract in LIGO
+this tutorial demonstrates how to install the required development tools and run a minimal Tezos smart contract in LIGO (https://www.ligolang.org/)

 - minimal Tezos smart contract demo
-- from scratch, you only need a Mac (Intel) and some patience during the installation steps
+- up to date (some online tutorials are are outdated / don't work)
-- run on testnet (simulation of the blockchain, no risk of loss)
+- step by step from scratch, you only need a Mac (Intel) and some patience during the installation
-- up to date (some online tutorials are are outdated and don't work)
+- run the smart contract on testnet (copy of the actual blockchain, no risk of value loss)

 ## i. install